hammerheim-game/hammerheim-rules/2-core-rules.md

 models within charge range (check after charges have been declared).
 The player has no choice in this matter – the warrior will automatically declare a charge.
-Frenzied warriors fight with double their Attacks characteristic in hand-to-hand combat.
-Warriors with 1 Attack therefore have 2 Attacks, warriors with 2 Attacks have 4, etc. If a warrior is carrying a weapon in each hand, he receives +1 Attack for this as normal.
-This extra Attack is not doubled.
+Frenzy grants the warrior +1A to their profile.
 Once they are within charge range, frenzied warriors are immune to all other psychology, such as fear and don’t have to take these tests as long as they remain within charge range.
 If a frenzied model is knocked down or stunned, he is no